On this page

-This Privacy Policy explains how Kadro handles personal information when you use the Kadro macOS application, kadrotools.ai, the Kadro waitlist, support channels, and any related downloads or events.
-“Kadro,” “we,” and “us” mean Alexandru Popescu (sole trader), established in Romania, operating the Kadro product.
+This Privacy Policy explains how Kadro handles personal information when you use the Kadro desktop application, kadrotools.ai, the Kadro waitlist, support channels, and any related downloads or events.
+“Kadro,” “we,” and “us” mean the business that operates the Kadro product and kadrotools.ai, established in Romania.
+The data controller’s full identity is set out in the Contactsection below.
 “You” means the person using the app or the site.

 For residents of the European Economic Area (EEA), the United Kingdom, and Switzerland, this policy also describes our role and your rights under the EU General Data Protection Regulation (Regulation (EU) 2016/679, “GDPR”), the UK GDPR, and the Swiss Federal Act on Data Protection (“FADP”).
 For interactions with AI features that you invoke from inside Kadro, it also describes how the transparency obligation in Article 50 of the EU AI Act (Regulation (EU) 2024/1689) is met.